 The procedure is also to enable transfer of the NR RRC message container with the NR measurements from the MeNB to the en-gNB, when received from the UE.

-The procedure is also to enable transfer of the NR RRC message container with the NR failure information from the MeNB to the en-gNB, when received from the UE.The procedure uses UE-associated signalling.
+The procedure is also to enable transfer of the NR RRC message container with the NR failure information from the MeNB to the en-gNB, when received from the UE.

+The procedure is also to deliver an IP data encapsulating an F1AP message to the en-gNB, as well as from the MeNB to the en-gNB when received from the UE.The procedure uses UE-associated signalling.

 8.7.12.2 Successful Operation